Install and Configure App Tester

 The App Tester responds to API calls using data stored in a JavaScript Object Notation (JSON) file.
 The file contains purchase data for the IAP items.

-- In a web browser, go to the your app's page on the Apps & Games Developer Portal.
+- Go to your app's page on the Apps & Games Developer Portal in a web browser.

-- Add your IAP purchasable items to your app, if you have not already done so.
+- Add your IAP purchasable items to your app, if you haven't already done so.

 - Click the link to download your JSON Data File.